 - There are other longer treks as well, that can be done from Yusmarg.
 The trek to Sang-e-Safed is supposed to be through a beautiful virgin trail.
-Doodhpathri, another bowl shaped valley of Kashmir is the other long trek from Yusmarg.
+Doodhpathri, another bowl-shaped valley of Kashmir is another long trek from Yusmarg.
 Both will take at least two days to return to Yusmarg, taking a guide is highly recommended.
 Tosa Maidan is another arduous trek which can now be done from Yusmarg, since the area was recently made accessible public.

 - Yusmarg is closed for tourists in the winter.
 Before making plans to visit Yusmarg, make sure the stay facilities have opened for the summer.

 Map of Yusmarg to Srinagar and Yusmarg to Pahalgam

 Do you need further assistance to plan your itinerary for offbeat travel to kashmir?